mice and other rodentssmall mammals

 How much food should I feed to my cat?

-The average cats eats 1/8 lb twice a day.
+The average cats eats approx. 1/8 lb twice a day.
 Bigger cats slightly more, smaller cats slightly less.
-The raw diet comes in 1/4 lb blocks.
-1 to 1.5 blocks a day per cat, divided into 2 or 3 servings.
+The raw diet comes in 1/2 lb blocks.
+Divided your feedings into 2 or 3 1/8 triangle servings.
 Boxes are sold in 2 sizes.

 9 lbs $45.00